navigarejs/framework/README.md

 Navigare lets you quickly build a modern single-page app using classic server-side routing and controllers.
 Right now, we support Vue3 and Laravel only but the library is designed to work with other front-end and back-end frameworks as well.
 Find the full documentation [here](https://navigarejs.github.io/framework/).

+Or if you want to see it in action you can find a demo [here](https://navigare.fly.dev/).

 ## Acknowledgment

 Thanks a lot to the maintainers of [Inertia](https://inertiajs.com/) and [Ziggy](https://github.com/tighten/ziggy) for the work they have done.
 Both of the libraries serve as an huge inspiration for this library but unfortunately they did not fit all the use cases that I was looking for.